Calibrated Forecasting and Persuasion: Omitted Results and Proofs

-(a) The main idea of the proof is to combine the payoff and calibration cost function such that the overall set is a closed and convex set (a similar proof can be found in \cite{mannorTsitsiklisYu}).
-Then, we use the dual condition of approachability to show that the set is approachable.
+The main idea of the proof is to combine the sender's payoff and calibration cost to form a vector-valued payoff.
+We then identify a suitable closed and convex target set that captures the definition of attainable function (a similar approach appears in \citealp{mannorTsitsiklisYu}).
+Finally, we apply the dual condition of approachability to demonstrate that the set is approachable, ensuring convergence regardless of nature's strategy.